Olaleye-Blessing/crowdchain/README.md

 CrowdChain is currently deployed on the Sepolia Ethereum test network.

+Address: `0x33b8AA943D007A5b39e2f56BF3bb6575e7EEB487`

 ## Upcoming Features

-- [ ] Display total donations and donors on the home page
+- [x] Display total donations and donors on the home page
-- [ ] Display recent donations on the home page
+- [x] Display recent donations on the home page
-- [ ] Allow campaign owners to post updates
+- [x] Allow campaign owners to post updates
 - [ ] Allow donors to claim their CrowdChain (CC) tokens.
 - [ ] Allow donors with `CC` tokens to vote in a milestoned campaign.
 - [ ] Allow donors with `CC` tokens to vote for urgent withdraw of campaign funds.